-On May 6th Metro council will review a summary of public comments received and potential refinements to the RTP.
-On May 15, the Metro Council will be asked to take action to preliminarily approve the RTP - pending the results of an air quality conformity determination (and a 30-day comment period on the determination).
-On July 10, Metro Council will have first reading of the 2014 RTP ordinance, with final action scheduled for July 17.
+On May 8th JPACT will review a summary of public comments received and potential refinements to the RTP, and will be asked to take action to preliminarily approve the RTP - pending the results of an air quality conformity determination (and a 30-day comment period on the determination).
+On July 10, JPACT will be asked to approve the 2014 RTP ordinance.